pascaliske/infrastructure/cluster/core/cloudnative-pg/README.md

 ## Introduction

-The [`cloudnative-pg`](https://cloudnative-pg.io) controller is leveraged to deploy a [single-node PostgreSQL cluster](/cluster/services/postgresql/) inside the Kubernetes cluster which is used as a database for various services within the cluster.
+The [`cloudnative-pg`](https://cloudnative-pg.io) controller is leveraged to deploy multiple [PostgreSQL](https://www.postgresql.org) databases which are used for various services within the cluster.

 > It’s entirely declarative, and directly integrates with the Kubernetes API server to update the state of the cluster — for this reason, it does not require an external failover management tool. — <https://cloudnative-pg.io>